pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 Following you will find the whole process based on bpmn notation.
 Please find notations language details here: https://www.omg.org/spec/BPMN/2.0/

+The process steps in this project have been illustrated for clarity:
+-coming soon

 ***

 ### 7. Outlook